arsmn/auto-struct/README.md

-# auto-struct
+# AutoStruct

-`auto-struct` is a Go library that simplifies struct initialization by automatically populating fields based on struct tags.
+`AutoStruct` is a Go library that simplifies struct initialization by automatically populating fields based on struct tags.

 ## Installation